 There is also the more traditional incision method where a scalpel is used to make one or two small access points through which the doctor performs the procedure.

 For anyone worried about the function of the penis after the procedure, the penis actually has very little to do with a vasectomy.
 An incision, or a puncture, is made into the scrotum, and the focus of the procedure is the small internal tubes which connect the testes to the penis, called the vas deferens.
 The vas deferens carry sperm from the testicles to the prostate where it's mixed with semen for ejaculation.

-In most procedures, around 1-2cms of the vas deferens will be removed to minimise the chance of the tubes rejoining later on.
+In most procedures, around one to two cms of the vas deferens will be removed to minimise the chance of the tubes rejoining later on.

 Some of the highest success rates involve an "open ended" technique (successful at least 99.5 per cent of the time).
 This is where the upper portion of the tube is either cauterised or ligated while the end closer to the testes remains open.
 This has a lower risk of complications than other methods and appears to be a popular choice among Australian doctors.

 Generally vasectomies are very effective, with success rates well above 99 per cent and with minimal long-term complications.

 The most common long-term complication of a vasectomy is pain in the scrotum, yet this only affects about 2 per cent of men.
 It is believed the "open-ended" method minimises the chance of this happening.